rmorsomme/Sudoku-Solver/RMD.md

     ## [1] "Grid solved after 0 wrong guesses."
     ## [1] "Grid solved after 0 wrong guesses."

-Furthermore, if we give an impossible grid to the algorithm, the safeguard prevents the algorithm to loop forever.
+Furthermore, if we give an impossible sudoku grid to the algorithm, the safeguard prevents the algorithm from looping forever.

 ``` r
 # Impossible grid